fyngyrz/aa_macro/README.md

     python aa_macro.py

-Finally, and much more completely, there is the [users-guide.md](users-guide.md).
+Finally, and much more completely, there is the [user guide](users-guide.md).

 Enjoy. :\)